The 7 Best Moraine Lake Hikes

 How to Get to Moraine Lake

-Moraine Lake can no longer be reached by private vehicle, so there’s no longer concerns about Moraine Lake Parking.
+Moraine Lake can no longer be reached by private vehicle, so it’s important you plan ahead by booking a shuttle or tour.

-There are several ways to get to Moraine Lake, but all involve booking a shuttle or a tour.
+There are several ways to get to Moraine Lake, and most require pre-booking a shuttle or a tour.
 We highly recommend you read our post on Getting to Moraine Lake, but if you are short on time this is a summary of the best options.

-• Best Budget Option – The Parks Canada Moraine Lake shuttles operate every 20 minutes throughout the day and cost only $8 for an adult.
+• Best Budget Option – The Parks Canada Moraine Lake shuttles operate every 20 – 30 minutes throughout the day and cost only $8 for an adult (2026 pricing TBD).
+Parks Canada also has an Alpine Start shuttle for sunrise options (leaving from the Lake Louise lakeshore parking lot at 4 am and 5 am).

 • Best Lake Louise Option – While the Moraine Lake Bus company offers sunrise shuttles to Moraine Lake, they also offer the shuttle throughout the day and have some time slots that make a stop at Lake Louise.
 All their shuttles leave from either the Lake Louise Village (sunrise) or the Lake Louise Ski Resort Park and Ride.